Course Content - Basic

 To do this you must create Outbound Rules.
 Outbound Rules give the administrator a way to control how a call will be routed.
 This can be done based on the dialed number, the extension trying to make the call, the extension group the dialing extension is in, or even the length of the dialed number.

-Then, we must tell 3CX which Trunk to use in order to make the call.
+After the criteria of the outbound rules have been matched, we must tell 3CX which Trunk to use in order to make the call.
 This is done by setting Route 1 to the Provider we want.

 Once we press OK, the Outbound Rule will be created and any user on our system will be able to make outbound calls through the trunk we specified.